Community High School Counseling Department Ann Arbor, MI

 Visit https://michiganlegalhelp.org/events/washtenaw-family-law-assistance-clinic-flac-1750867200 to find out what documents you need before arriving to your appointment.

-Get Help from the Financial Empowerment Center
+Get Help with Your Finances: Washtenaw County Financial Empowerment Center (FEC)

 Academic/College/Career Support